 - the need to have repeat testing in six months

 How do you protect yourself and others?

-- Abstain from sex or limit your number of sex partners
+- abstain or limit your number of sex partners

-- Get a STI check-up—especially if you’ve had a new sex partner, more than one sex partner, or suspect you have an infection
+- get an STI check-up—especially if either of you have had more than one sex partner or think you have an infection

 - Consider getting immunized for STIs such as hepatitis B and Human Papillomavirus (HPV).